-Article 101 (1) Labor standards inspectors are authorized to inspect workplaces, communal housing, and other associated buildings; to demand the production

-- of books and records; and to question employers and workers. - (2) In a case as referred to in the preceding paragraph, a labor standards inspector must carry identification. - Article 102 Labor standards inspectors carry out the duties of judicial police officers under the Code of Criminal Procedure regarding criminal violations of this Act. - Article 103 If communal housing associated with a business that employs workers violates the standards that have been established for safety and health and there is imminent danger to workers, a labor standards inspector may immediately exercise the powers of the relevant government agency under the provisions of Article 96-3.
+- Article 101 (1) Labor standards inspectors may inspect workplaces, communal housing, and other associated buildings; demand the submission of books and records; and question employers and workers. - (2) In the case referred to in the preceding paragraph, a labor standards inspector must carry identification on them. - Article 102 Labor standards inspectors carry out the duties of judicial police officers provided for in the Code of Criminal Procedure, regarding criminal violations of this Act. - Article 103 If communal housing associated with a business that employs workers is in violation of the standards that have been established for safety and health, and there is an imminent danger to workers, a labor standards inspector may immediately exercise the powers of the relevant government agency under the provisions of Article 96-3.